Doitmarine

 CII & EU MRV Cost Impact

-Carbon intensity rating trajectory and regulatory compliance cost modelling — quantifying the financial exposure from environmental obligations on the fleet.
+Carbon intensity rating trajectory and regulatory compliance cost modelling — quantifying financial exposure from environmental obligations on the fleet.

 Asset Intelligence & Exit Advisory